mikurys/antinet/doc_and_drafts/net_trivial_tests/ipbench/README.md

 CURRENT RESULT:
-30 Gb/s data written from ipclient to ipv6 (going to TUN) 30 Gb/s data read from /dev/tun inside tunserver
+30.0 Gb/s for 65KB packets, data written from ipclient to ipv6 (going to TUN) 1.5 Gb/s for  1KB packets ... as above ...
+30.0 Gb/s for 65KB packets, data read from /dev/tun inside tunserver
+ 1.5 Gb/s for  1KB packets ... as above ... around 0.1% are dropped (and seen in ifconfig after test)
 data seems correct (checking magic bytes at begin/end)

 MTU / buffer size:
+for 65K packets:
 MTU on card: 65500
 UDP Datagram size in test ipclient.elf program: 65000 - so that the entire UDP with UDP headers, will not fragment IP packet.